boriskaus/MagmaThermoKinematics.jl/README.md

 The result of the script are a range of VTK files, which can be visualized with the 3D software [Paraview](https://www.paraview.org).
 The full code example can be downloaded [here](./examples/Example3D.jl), and the paraview statefile (to reproduce the movie) is available [here](./examples/movies/Example3D_Paraview.pvsm).

 ## Dependencies
-We rely on [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) to for the energy solver, [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl) to define material properties (such as nonlinear conductivity, melting, etc.), [StructArrays.jl](https://github.com/JuliaArrays/StructArrays.jl) to generate an aray of tracer structures, [Random.jl](https://docs.julialang.org/en/v1/stdlib/Random/) for random number generation, [Parameters.jl](https://github.com/mauro3/Parameters.jl) to simplify setting parameters (such as specifying dike properties), [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) to interpolate properties such as temperature from a fixed grid to tracers, and [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for speed.
+We rely on [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) for the energy solver, [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl) to define material properties (such as nonlinear conductivity, melting, etc.), [StructArrays.jl](https://github.com/JuliaArrays/StructArrays.jl) to generate an aray of tracer structures, [Random.jl](https://docs.julialang.org/en/v1/stdlib/Random/) for random number generation, [Parameters.jl](https://github.com/mauro3/Parameters.jl) to simplify setting parameters (such as specifying dike properties), [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) to interpolate properties such as temperature from a fixed grid to tracers, and [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for speed.
 All these dependencies should be installed automatically if you install `MagmaThermoKinematics.jl`.

 [Plots.jl](http://docs.juliaplots.org/latest/) is employed for plotting, and [WriteVTK.jl](https://github.com/jipolanco/WriteVTK.jl) is used in the 3D example to generate `*.vtr/*.pvd` files that can be visualized with [Paraview](https://www.paraview.org).
 You have to add both packages yourself; they are however anyways useful to have.